Fundraising

 Feel free to be ambitious and consider key changes you could make to advance your organization and revitalize your donors and supporters.
 Don’t feel bound to what you’ve done in the past or standard fundraising wisdom.
 And don’t be afraid to get ambitious with your vision.

-Then, once you’ve done all that blue sky thinking, bring it back down to earth.
+Then, once you’ve done all that blue-sky thinking, bring it back down to earth.
 Determine how you’ll communicate your vision to your donors.
 Set concrete goals for furthering it.
 Plot out a step-by-step guide for reaching those goals.
-This plan needs to be specific, providing the milestones, timelines, and steps necessary to keep you on course, without losing the flexibility necessary to make adjustments as needed.
+This plan needs to be specific, providing the milestones, timelines, and steps necessary to keep you on course without losing the flexibility necessary to make adjustments as needed.

 Now, let’s get into the specifics of building your development plan.